Chapter 9 : Year 1: Light

 Miss Ginny Weasley,

 Despite the unfortunate circumstances at the game that I came to see at Hogwarts, it was clear to me that you are a very talented Chaser – and a good teammate, judged by how well you handled your role as captain of the team.
+(I hope you are doing okay after that horrible, tragic day, or at least, as close to okay as one could expect.)

 I don’t know if you read the Sport’s Section of the Daily Prophet.
 If you do, you might be aware of the fact that my good friend and fellow teammate Wilda Griffiths has decided to leave our team to join Puddlemere United.
 Disaster!
 This brings me to the reason that I’m writing this letter: I need a new Chaser.
 If you’re interested in becoming a professional Quidditch player, send me an owl and I’ll provide you with the details of the try-outs.